x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 # `Defining a Variable`
 Basically: `variables` are like containers that store literal data

-Specifically: `variables` are pointers that reference a location in memory where the literal data is stored
+Specifically: `variables` are pointers that reference a location in memory where the literal data is physically stored
 > * The data a variable points to can change

 <br>